Stonesjtu/go-docker/README.md

 Mapped port will be available in task description.

+The user public key will be copied in the container for access.
+If not set, user can cannot using his user id and his API Key as password.

 ## Job arrays

 Job arrays allows to execute multiple jobs with same parameters.
 A